Keep You in the Moment: How I Work as a Documentary Wedding Photographer

 At a Glance

-I promise couples I won’t pull them out of their day.
-That single promise shapes everything I do as a Wedding Photographer.
-For you, if you shoot weddings, this piece is my practical guidelines: preparation that removes problems, a simple working philosophy, zero direction , and an edit that tells the truth without padding.
+I promise couples I won’t interrupt their day.
+That single promise controls everything I do as a Wedding Photographer.
+For you, if you shoot weddings, this piece is my practical guidelines: preparation that removes problems, a simple working philosophy, zero direction , and an edit that tells the truth without overloading the clients.
 Sixteen years and 700+ weddings taught me that if you keep people in their moments, the photographs will follow.

 Why this matters

-• Authenticity is fragile.
-Small interruptions cost big moments.
+Authenticity is fragile.
+Small interruptions can cost big moments.

-• Preparation creates headspace.
-Good logistics let real emotion breathe.
+Preparation creates headspace.
+Good logistics let real emotion show in the wedding story.

 The main philosophy